vinicius-augustus/face-recognition/README.md

 # Introduction
 In May 2018 a 31-year-old man identified as "Mr. Ao" was being sought out by the Chinese Communist Party (CCP) on the charge of having committed "economic crimes", because of a facial recognition system the man was located and arrested in a crowd of 60,000 spectator at a concert by the singer Jacky Cheung from Hong Kong.

-And this repository is about the technology that located "Mr. Ao".
+This repository is about the technology that located "Mr. Ao".

 ![recognizer](https://user-images.githubusercontent.com/82250641/119619745-ad1fe180-bdda-11eb-8d2e-e037d1e8a46b.png)
 illustrative photo of a facial recognition system.